Code-Genius/checkpoint-angular/README.md

 - `git add -A`
 - `git commit -m "Submission for deadline"`
 - `git push origin master`
-- zip up the folder and email to instructors+assessment@fullstackacademy.com

 ## Things you should be aware of